gooty12/LeetCode/algorithms/src/Notes.md

  // You reach here in two states, l >= list.length() or when b <= 0.
  // Take care of both cases, and updates are to be made accordingly.
 </pre>
-3. If your code still doesn't work, and you fell your logic is "_correct_", start from line #1 and ask **"WHY"** that line of code is correct.
-Have a flxeible mindset, be ready to tear apart your whole logic, accept your mistakes and correct them.
+3. If your code still doesn't work, and you feel your logic is "_correct_", start from line #1 and ask **"WHY"** that line of code is correct.
+Have a flexible mindset, be ready to tear apart your whole logic, accept your mistakes and correct them.
 Never panic, spoil your mood.
 There are other problems to be solved, just MOVE ON.
 4. Improve you debugging skills, pinpoint the error, then identify the root